mmbman/Katagiri/jewel-mirror-awareness.md

 And then there is really peaceful communication.

-The same applies to “A son obeys his father.”
-A father should Obey his son.
+The same applies to “a son obeys his father.”
+A father should obey his son.
 This means the father should forget his position and listen to the son’s word.
 But it is difficult for us to do this.
-If you have a certain position or role in life and you Know how important that position is, you really attach to it because you are afraid to lose it.
-And when you really stick to your position you force other people to accomodate It.
+If you have a certain position or role in life and you know how important that position is, you really attach to it because you are afraid to lose it.
+And when you really stick to your position you force other people to accommodate it.

 So, not obeying is not filial.
 Whatever happens between the father and son, we should obey.
 To obey means to help each other.